Elizabeth Hurley, 55, Flashes Major Cleavage In Tiny Olive Green Bikini

-Elizabeth Hurley is dazzling her 1.9 million Instagram followers yet again with another sexy bikini snap.
-The 55-year-old is reflecting back on better times and shared an old photo from her camera roll for her fans to fawn over.
-The sexy new snapshot showed the actress frolicking on the beach while sporting a tiny two-piece.
+Elizabeth Hurley dazzled her 1.9 million Instagram followers yet again with another sexy bikini snap.
+The 55-year-old reflected back on better times and shared an old photo from her camera roll for her fans to fawn over.
+The new snapshot showed the actress frolicking on the beach while sporting a tiny two-piece.

-In the new post, Elizabeth wore an olive green bikini which featured a gold chain on the waist of her bottoms.
-The top also had gold accents woven into its strings which tied around the television star’s neck.
-The minuscule top showed off an ample amount of Elizabeth’s cleavage which she bared for all to see.
-Not much of her bottoms could be seen, due to the positioning of her leg, which covered up most of the fabric.
+In the new post, Elizabeth wore an olive green bikini that featured a gold chain on the waist of her bottoms.
+The top also had gold accents woven into its strings, and they tied around the television star's neck.
+The minuscule top showed off an ample amount of Elizabeth's cleavage, which she bared for all to see.
+Her bottoms were mostly covered up by the positioning of her leg.

-As Elizbeth kicked her leg up in the air, she also threw her hands towards the sky and looked to be in motion.
-Her toned tummy was subsequently stretched out and also garnered a lot of attention from her followers, who noted her slender frame in the comments section.
+As Elizabeth kicked her leg up in the air, she also threw her hands toward the sky and looked to be in motion.
+Her toned tummy was subsequently stretched out and it also garnered a lot of attention from her followers, who noted her slender frame in the comments section.

-She opened her mouth wide and stared at the camera through tinted aviator sunglasses.
-The Bedazzled star paired some simple gold earrings with her swimsuit which matched perfectly.

 In under an hour, the hot post brought in over 26,000 likes from her adoring fans.
-Hundreds of comments piled up below the photo, as followers of the celeb complimented her beauty.
+Hundreds of comments piled up below the photo, as the celebrity's followers complimented her beauty.

 "The most Gorgeous woman on earth," one user wrote.